mikepenz/MaterialDrawer/README.md

 ##How to use
 Here's a quick overview what you have to do within your application.
 You can find a detailed description of all methods in the [WIKI](https://github.com/mikepenz/MaterialDrawer/wiki).

+###Upgrade Notes < v2.5.0
+If you used a version prior to v2.5.0 check following:
+You can remove the padding above the ToolBar.
+The library now uses a ScrimInsetsLayout.
+Just set your toolbar within the layout as you would normally do.
+The MaterialDrawer now uses a translucent style by default.
+(Even if you use a non translucent theme) You can disable this by setting `.withTranslucentStatusBar(false)`.

 ###Minimal SetUp